SU Carb Ports

 The rear pipe goes down from the carb then turns forwards at a right-angle under the carb linkages to meet the rear pipe before going down through the bracket:

 Chrome bumper engine restraint bracket AHH7890 that fits round the left-hand engine mount (earlier cars had a mirror image round the right-hand mount as well).
 The two holes on the left go behind the bracket attached to the engine front plate, on the mount studs.
-The hole in the flange is a bit of a mystery as it is not shown in drawings, but is suitable to mount the carb vent/overflow pipes clip with a P-clip, nut and bolt and avoids getting the special bracket and messing under the engine mount:
+The hole in the flange is a bit of a mystery as it is not shown in drawings, but is suitable to mount the carb vent/overflow pipes clip with a P-clip, nut and bolt and avoids getting the special bracket and messing under the engine mount or with the blanking plate:

 Vent/overflow pipes attached to the chassis side of the mount as I'd seen on a concourse winner (also shows the countersunk bolts and stiff-nuts, arrowed) ...